Han Duck-soo: Second premiership (2022–2025)

 Han held teaching positions at Hongik University and Dankook University before President-elect Yoon Suk Yeol nominated him for prime minister between 2015 and 2022.
 During his confirmation hearings, Han claimed stabilizing the economy would be his top priority in office.
 The Democratic Party, who held a majority of the seats in the National Assembly, and the Justice Party both boycotted his confirmation.
 However, he was approved in May and became prime minister again at the age of 72 and 11 months, making him the oldest person ever to take the office.

 In February 2024, after a government plan to boost admissions into medical schools was introduced, thousands of doctors resigned in protest, claiming it would hurt the quality of service.
 The protest caused considerable delays to surgical procedures and medical treatment.
 Han ordered emergency measures to combat the crisis, such as the use of telemedicine, more public hospital operations, and the opening of military clinics.
 On 22 February, Han announced that South Korea's health alert would be raised to 'severe' during a disaster management meeting.
-A couple days later, Han announced that South Korea would send military and community doctors to combat the ongoing emergency.
+A couple of days later, Han announced that South Korea would send military and community doctors to combat the ongoing emergency.

 On 10 April 2024, Han offered his resignation following his party's defeat in the 2024 South Korean legislative elections.

-In August 2024, Han advised President Yoon Suk Yeol to down four bills sponsored by the opposition, claiming they breached the president's nomination rights enshrined in the Constitution.
+In August 2024, Han advised President Yoon Suk Yeol to veto four bills sponsored by the opposition, claiming they breached the president's nomination rights enshrined in the Constitution.
 In the same month, amid the prolonged medical crisis, Han announced that hospitals could extend the application period for trainee doctor programs.
 The statement occurred after only 104 candidates (1.4 percent of trainee doctor positions available in 126 hospitals) had applied for the programs.
 Han also reported that comprehensive plans for four health care reform tasks and a five year investment plan to boost medical sectors would be announced later in the month.

 Han was reported to have been sidelined by President Yoon on the latter's declaration of martial law in December 2024, for which Han apologized and said that he had "consistently" opposed.
 Han was later named as a suspect by police in their investigation into martial law and underwent questioning.
 After Yoon's attempted impeachment, Han and People Power Party leader Han Dong-hoon proposed a plan where they would jointly fill in for the role of the presidency.
 However, the plan was widely criticized and ruled as unconstitutional.